ryan-p-randall/ryan-p-randall.github.io/cv.md

 **Indiana University**, Bloomington, IN
 *Master of Library Science*, (ALA Accredited) received July 2015

-- Library courses focused on digital libraries, library instruction, and humanities subject librarianship
+- Library courses focused on critical information literacy instruction, humanities subject librarianship, and digital humanities

 **University of Rochester**, Rochester, NY
 *Master of Arts in Visual and Cultural Studies*, 2012